cloudfoundry-attic/hm9000/README.md

 HM 9000 is a rewrite of CloudFoundry's Health Manager.
 HM 9000 is written in Golang and has a more modular architecture compared to the original ruby implementation.
 HM 9000's dependencies are locked down in a separate repo, the [hm-workspace](https://github.com/cloudfoundry/hm-workspace).

 There are several Go Packages in this repository, each with a comprehensive set of unit tests.
-In addition there is an integration test that excercises the interactions between the various components.
+In addition there is an integration test that exercises the interactions between the various components.
 What follows is a detailed breakdown.

 ## HM9000's Architecture and High-Availability